-The solid points, or the Himalayan point, are the most common color point in the Himalayan cat breed.
+The solid points, or the Himalayan points, are the most common color points in the Himalayan cat breed.

 This color point solidifies the gradient-like color between their body, paws, and tail.
 You can also see their “mask” on their face, which is also dark in color.

-They come in ivory, cream, and fawn variations, and you’ll identify them quickly through their points of contrast on their fur.
+They come in ivory, cream, and fawn variations, and you’ll identify them quickly through the points of contrast on their fur.

 Listed below are examples of solid patterns that you’d see in a Himalayan cat.